acoboh/query-filter-jpa/README.md

 > **_NOTE_**: The `basePackageClasses` and `basePackages` are not required by default

-The **Query Filter** object is an implementation of the `Specification` interface from JPA, so you need your repository to extend the `JpaSpecificationExecutor` interface.
+The **Query Filter** object is an implementation of the `Specification` interface from JPA.
+To utilize it, your repository needs to extend the `JpaSpecificationExecutor` interface.
+This integration enables the Query Filter to work seamlessly with Spring Data JPA and perform dynamic filtering based on the user's input.
+By combining the Query Filter's custom filtering capabilities with the power of JPA's `Specification` and `JpaSpecificationExecutor`, you can efficiently retrieve data that meets the specified criteria.

 ```java
 public interface PostBlogRepository extends JpaSpecificationExecutor<PostBlog>, JpaRepository<PostBlog, Long> {